scm-manager/scm-markdown-plantuml-plugin/README.md

 Enables plant uml rendering in markdown files.

+## Prerequisites

+A valid font has to be installed on the host machine for the rendering to work.

+> **Hint:** Our official Docker images already come with a preinstalled font.

 ## Build and testing

 The plugin can be compiled and packaged with the normal maven lifecycle: